b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 >
 > *[Moses 1:23](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1.23?lang=eng#p23) explains why the account of Moses overcoming Satan is not in our current Bible.
 It is interesting to note that the words Satan and devil do not appear in [Genesis 1–6](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/1?lang=eng) in the Bible. ==Satan and devil appear over twenty times in the [Joseph Smith Translation](https://www.churchofjesuschrist.org/study/scriptures/jst/introduction?lang=eng) of these same chapters== ([Moses 1–8](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1?lang=eng)).
 One of the ways Satan tries to deceive people is to get them to believe he does not exist (see [2 Nephi 28:22](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/28.22?lang=eng#p22)).*

-&mdash; *[Understanding the Scriptures](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-student-study-guide-obs/the-books-of-genesis-moses-and-abraham/moses-1-this-is-my-work-and-my-glory?lang=eng&id=aside1_title4-aside1_p50#aside1_title4)*, Moses 1: “This Is My Work and My Glory”, Old Testament Seminary Student Study Guide
+— *[Understanding the Scriptures](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-student-study-guide-obs/the-books-of-genesis-moses-and-abraham/moses-1-this-is-my-work-and-my-glory?lang=eng&id=aside1_title4-aside1_p50#aside1_title4)*, Moses 1: “This Is My Work and My Glory”, Old Testament Seminary Student Study Guide

 I may add others as I encounter them, but I'd argue that this excerpt does indicate that trying to downplay the JST's role is dishonest.